Skip to main content

 ip a

-Connecting IVS to the the FileWave Server:
+Connecting the IVS to the FileWave Server:

 1. Open and connect your FileWave Admin to your FileWave server